-GCPA is an organization dedicated to giving families hope for their family members that are facing disabilities, and those who are supporting their growth.
+GCPA is an organization dedicated to giving families and their children hope when facing disabilities.

 Throughout the school year and summer, GCPA continues to provide quality services for children with disabilities.
 This includes:

 - Speech, physical, occupational, and feeding therapies are available to our children five days a week.

 - On each of those days, our infants and toddlers receive cognitive therapy and social stimulation in our classrooms.